Best Master’s in Library Science (MLIS) Online Programs

 Academic Counseling Yes

-3 Accredited Online Library Science Master’s Programs
+Three Accredited Online MLIS Programs

 Three popular online library science master’s programs are profiled below.
 These programs were chosen based on their flexible delivery, affordable tuition, and accreditation by the American Library Association (ALA) – all essential components of any quality online MLIS program.